Wills & Trusts 2025 Report Key Take Aways

 * This is the biggest problem I see.
 People know they need it, but they don't do it.

-* Folks are trying to DIY their wills and trusts, but they're also realizing it's not as simple as building IKEA furniture.
+* Folks are trying to DIY and AI with their wills and trusts, but they're also realizing it's not as simple as building IKEA furniture.

 * My take: Look, I'm all for saving a buck, but estate planning ain't the place to cut corners.
 One tiny mistake can invalidate the whole thing.
 Get professional advice, even if it's just a consultation.